lichendust/souschef/readme.md

 Unlike most farm tools that focus on distributing and managing render workloads across many computers, like [Flamenco](https://flamenco.io), Sous Chef is the opposite.

 Rather than looking after and feeding jobs to many machines running one job, Sous Chef looks after one machine running many jobs in a queue.

+Basically, it's more of a render allotment than a render farm.

 To briefly explain, Sous Chef creates a directory — `.souschef` — in the root of a production's repository, most likely alongside a similar version control directory like `.git` or `.hg`.
 You then push jobs into the queue, which are tracked in the `.souschef` directory.